sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/ad550/README.md

 "Teotihuacan was "the Mesoamerican city par excellence".
 Its origins date to the late preclassic.
 Possibly, after the eruption of Xitle and with the decline of Cuicuilco, Teotihuacan came to house 75% of the population of the Mexican Basin in this era."

-"Metepec (550-650): Decline of the city.
+"The Teotihuacan chronology can be divided into six eras: ...
+Metepec (550-650): Decline of the city.
 85 thousand inhabitants.
 Fire and drought.
 Loss of Mesoamerican dominance."

 ### Xitle (245-315 AD) [9]

 "Xitle erupted during the period AD 245-315, according to the results of radiocarbon dating.[1]
 Among the consequences of this eruption were the formation of the Pedregal de San Ángel lava fields, to the south of the Mexican Federal District.
 Cuicuilco, one of the most refined cities of Mesoamerica, was destroyed and covered by lava."

+### Teotihuacan 550 AD Decline

+"The city reached its maximum population between 100 and 200 A.D., during the Xolalpan and Metepec phases.
+However, from 550 A.D. onwards, a drastic population decline, fires, and building collapses were reported, marking the beginning of the Epiclassic Period in the central highlands of Mexico.
+The abandonment of the city is related to the exodus to Xochicalco and the flourishing of Toltec culture in Tula."
+[10]

 ## Citations